Overview of Finland's Dairy Industry

-Finland's dairy industry stands out for its high standards and efficiency, playing a crucial role in the country's agricultural success.
-The industry not only satisfies domestic needs but also contributes significantly to exports, marking Finland as an important player in the global dairy market.
+Finland's dairy industry is celebrated for its high standards and efficiency, contributing significantly to the country's agricultural success.
+This sector not only meets domestic demands but also plays a crucial role in exports, establishing Finland as a key player in the global dairy market.

 Milk Production

-In 2022, Finland produced approximately 2.3 billion liters of milk.
-This substantial volume highlights Finland's capacity to meet both domestic consumption and export demands.
+In 2022, Finland produced approximately 2.3 billion liters of milk, showcasing the country's capacity to satisfy both domestic consumption and export requirements.

 Dairy Cattle and Goats

-The foundation of Finland's milk production includes around 270,000 dairy cattle, complemented by approximately 2,000 dairy goats.
-This diverse livestock base supports a variety of dairy products, particularly in specialty segments.
+The foundation of Finland's milk production lies in its livestock, which includes around 270,000 dairy cattle and approximately 2,000 dairy goats.
+This diverse livestock base supports the production of various dairy products, especially in specialty segments.

 Milk Processing and Dairy Products

-Finland processes about 2 billion liters of milk annually, turning it into a wide range of products, including approximately 100,000 tons of cheese, 50,000 tons of milk powder, and 40,000 tons of whey each year.
-These products cater to both local and international markets.
+Finland processes about 2 billion liters of milk annually, transforming it into a wide range of products.
+Each year, the country produces approximately 100,000 tons of cheese, 50,000 tons of milk powder, and 40,000 tons of whey, catering to both local and international markets.

 Key Dairy Enterprises and Plants